KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 that is of the form `{ expr }`.

 !!!note
-    * Keys that contain symbols that in Julia are operators (e.g the key `"axis background/.style"`) has to be entered as strings, as in the example above.
+    * Keys that contain symbols that in Julia are operators (e.g the key `"axis background/.style"`) have to be entered as strings, as in the example above.

 ### Transformations